 - Chiropractic coverage

 - Other services

 Prescription drugs are often grouped into “tiers” with the lowest cost prescription drugs typically being on tier 1 and the highest cost prescription drugs being on tier 5.
 For example, you may pay a $0 copayment for tier 1 prescription drugs, a $15 copayment for tier 2 prescription drugs, an $80 copayment for tier 3 prescription drugs, and so on.

 Copayments and coinsurance amounts vary from plan to plan.

 Unlike Original Medicare, all Medicare Advantage plans have out-of-pocket maximums.
-This means that after you reach your out-out-pocket maximum all of your covered medical cost will be paid for the rest of the year.
+This means that after you reach your out-out-pocket maximum, all of your covered medical costs will be paid for the rest of the year.
 Most out-of-pocket spending limits apply only to in-network providers.
-If you get care out of network, your payments may not count towards your out of pocket maximum.
+If you get care out of network, your payments may not count towards your out-of-pocket maximum.

 Now that you understand more about what to pay for a Medicare Advantage plan, you might have a better idea what kind of plan to look for.
 Ready to find plans?
 Just enter your zip code on this page and start comparing our selection of Medicare Advantage plans.